Virtual-Domain-driven-design/domain-driven-design-heuristics/heuristics/_design_heuristics/align-with-business-value/align-with-growth-strategy.md

 ---
+title: Align with growth strategy
 layout: heuristic
+type: subheuristic
 ---

-# Align with investment strategy

 ## short description

-Align boundries with the part of the system you want to invest the most time and improvements in the future.
+Create seperate context for parts of the system business wants to scale up

 ## context